jamesbaroi/web-app-test/README.md

 III.
 Configure server application

 ### I. Configure mysql database
-Create a mysql database and note the server host name, user name, password,
+(1) Create a mysql database and note the server host name, user name, and password.
-and:

-(1) Name the database 'chemistry'

-OR

-(2) Change the name to your choosing in schemas > chemical_elements.sql
+(2) Name the created database 'chemistry' or change the name to your choosing in schemas > chemical_elements.sql.

-Source the chemicel_elements schema to the created database.
+(3) Source the chemicel_elements schema to the created database.

 ### II.
 Set runtime variables
 Enter node runtime environment variables as follows: